section-engineering-education/engineering-education/content/articles/a-gentle-introduction-to-the-python-binance-api/index.md

 - [Futher reading](#further-reading)

 ### The Python-Binance API
 [Binance](https://www.binance.com/en) is currently the largest cryptocurrency exchange in the world as far as daily trading volumes in concerned.
 It was founded in 2017 by Changpeng Zhao, and its headquarters is in the Cayman Islands.
-It allows you to buy, sell, trade, and swap cryptocurrency easily.
+It allows you to easily buy, sell, trade, and swap cryptocurrency.

-Python-binance is an application programming interface that allows you to connect to the Binance servers via the python programming language.
+Python-binance is an application programming interface that allows you to connect to the Binance servers via the Python programming language.
 With the API, you can make orders, trade, withdraw and get real-time data from the Binance exchange.
-To learn more about the library, feel free to read their [documentation](https://python-binance.readthedocs.io/en/latest/index.html).
+Feel free to read their [documentation](https://python-binance.readthedocs.io/en/latest/index.html).

-### Setting up the binance API
+### Setting up the Binance API
 We first need to set up an API key by registering an account on Binance.
 This step involves heading to the Binance [website](https://www.binance.com/en) and signing up if you don't have an account with them yet.
 Registration is straightforward, as you would register for any web application.
 After successfully signing up and completing the verification process, hover over the profile button and select the `API Management` option as shown below:

 ![API Management](/engineering-education/a-gentle-introduction-to-the-python-binance-api/api.png)

 The API management is the option where you will be allowed to set up your API key.
 Once opened, you need to label the API you want to create, then click on the `Create API` button.
 For our case, we created one with the label, `BinanceIntroAPI`.
-After pressing the 'Create API' button, you will be prompted to perform a quick security verification.
+After pressing the `Create API` button, you will be prompted to perform security verification quickly.
 Once done, your API key will be created successfully.
 You will get an `API key` and a `secret key`.

 We need to make our account secure.
-On the top right corner, you'll see a button called `Edit restrictions`.
+You'll see a button called `Edit restrictions` on the top right corner.
 Once inside, uncheck the `Enable Spot & Margin Trading` option and check the `Restrict access to trusted IPs only (Recommended)` option.
 Enter your IP address, then click save.
 If you don't know your IP address, you can perform a quick search on Google for `my ip address`.
-This will be able to take away the trading permissions and only limit access to a computer with your IP address.
+This will take away the trading permissions and only limit access to a computer with your IP address.

 Copy this API key and paste it on your notebook as shown below: